js313/js313/README.md

 ---

 ## 🏗️ Work in Progress
-I'm currently working on a 2D physics engine for random polygons.
-A rough initial version is done using p5.js, and I’ll be optimizing it further.
-Check it out here: **[Github - p5-sketches/collisions](https://github.com/js313/p5-sketches/tree/main/collisions)**
+- I'm currently working on a 2D physics engine for random polygons using C++.
+Check it out here: **[Github - 2dphysics-cpp](https://github.com/js313/2dphysics-cpp)**
+- Also building a terminal text editor like Vim with C following **[this](https://viewsourcecode.org/snaptoken/kilo/index.html)** tutorial.

 ---